Manufacturer

 Tradition for over 450 years

-The history of the company goes back more than 450 years, that of the production site even 650 years.
+The history of the company goes back over 450 years, and that of the production site even 650 years.
 Riess has been a family business for nine generations and is one of the oldest companies in Austria.
-Enamelling has been carried out since 1922, and since 1980 the company has been the only manufacturer of enameled cookware in the country.
-Production techniques have been improved again and again, and new products and designs have been introduced.
-Thanks to its own hydroelectric power, production is now CO₂-neutral.
+The company has been enameling since 1922 and has been the only manufacturer of enameled cookware in the country since 1980.
+Production techniques have been continually improved and new products and designs introduced.
+The company now obtains the energy required for production from its own hydroelectric power.
 The switch from iron to enamel cookware took place after the First World War with the very durable process of multi-layer enameling.
-The glass-hard, hygienically impeccable coating ensures almost eternal durability, which has established the company's worldwide reputation.
+The glass-hard, hygienically perfect coating ensures an almost eternal durability, which has established the company's worldwide reputation.

 Guarantor for long service life: multilayer enamel